 And to make real the dream the Robber Barons only dreamed.

 I sign Laws and Orders to put America First again.

 America First, especially we rich.
 Slash our taxes, then the safety net.
-Real Men don’t have safety nets (except for my beloved bankruptcy and limited liability laws).
+Real Men don’t use safety nets (except for my beloved bankruptcy and limited liability laws).

 America First, especially its corporations.
 Great citizens.
 They don’t get sick or complain.
-And they create legal duties that bless our greed.
+And they come with legal duties that bless our greed.
 Loveʹem.

 America First, especially its unschooled whites yearning to be sucked up to.
-Pawns in my patented racialist game.
+Pawns in my racist game.